hellohaptik/HaptikLib-iOS/Docs/pages/payments.md

+---
+title: Payments
+---

 ## Step 1 (Permissions Needed)

-* Privacy - Contacts Usage Description.
+- Privacy - Contacts Usage Description.
 For user to select phone numbers from it's contacts list (to make a recharge, etc), this permission is required.
 Add the following snippet:

 ```
 <key>NSContactsUsageDescription</key>
 	<string>INSERT_YOUR_DESCRIPTION_HERE</string>
 ```

-* For making work payments through AmazonPay, you need to add a Custom URL Type in your `Info.plist` file.
+- For making work payments through AmazonPay, you need to add a Custom URL Type in your `Info.plist` file.
 Add the following snippet:

 ```
 <key>CFBundleURLTypes</key>